ShubhanginiJainsj/NumberPlateRecognition/README.md

-# NumberPlate
 <h1 align="centre" > Number Plate Recognition using CNN model </h1>
 <br>
 <br>
-<p> In this project, we created a car's number plate and recognize characters on number plate of the car </p>
+<p> In this project, we created a car's number plate and recognize characters on number plate of the vehicle(car).</p>
+<p> With the help of RTO's API, it is able to fetch information about the owner of that vehicle.</p>
+<p> After fetching the information, it redirects the information on the web portal.</p>